It was quite the way for Hon. Catherine Callbeck to overcome her shyness.

-“All of a sudden the strap that was holding up my petticoat broke,” the no-nonsense former premier said laughing about the event, which occurred more than 40 years ago.
+“All of a sudden the strap that was holding up my petticoat broke,” the no-nonsense former Premier said while laughing about the event, which occurred more than 40 years ago.
 “It fell right on the platform.”

-Most would have stopped dead in their tracks, crippled by embarrassment and unable to go on.
-Not Callbeck.
+Most people would have stopped dead in their tracks, crippled by embarrassment and unable to go on.

 “I just finished the speech.
 At the end I walked back the best I could and kicked it over the stage.”

-She knew then if she could survive that moment she could do almost anything.
+She knew then if she could survive that embarrassing moment she could do almost anything.

 Callbeck is a woman of firsts.